niratpatel/Lead-Scoring-AI/README.md

 `User Browser` → `GitHub Pages (HTML/CSS/JS)` → `Render (FastAPI Backend)` → `ML Model & Reranker` → `JSON Response`

-## The Machine Learning Core
+## 🧠 The Machine Learning Core

-The heart of the application is a pipeline designed to extract a reliable predictive signal from a noisy, real-world dataset.
+The heart of the application is a sophisticated, multi-stage pipeline designed to systematically overcome the challenges of a noisy, imbalanced dataset.
+This architecture was chosen after initial experiments proved that a simple model was not sufficient.

+### The Three-Stage Pipeline

+1.  **Stage 1: Advanced Preprocessing (`ColumnTransformer`)**
-1.  **Feature Engineering:** The pipeline begins by creating high-impact features from raw data, such as `days_since_creation` (to capture lead decay) and `submission_to_view_ratio` (to measure user intent).
-It also uses context-aware imputation, for example, by filling a missing income value with the median income of the lead's stated profession.
+    The pipeline begins by intelligently preparing the data.
+It uses context-aware imputation (e.g., filling missing `income` with the median of the lead's `profession`), scales numerical data with `RobustScaler` to handle outliers, and one-hot encodes categorical data, creating a clean feature set ready for modeling.

-2.  **The Model: Why LightGBM?** After initial experiments, **LightGBM** (`LGBMClassifier`) was chosen for its optimal balance of speed and power.
-It is the industry standard for production systems working with tabular data because its unique leaf-wise growth algorithm is significantly faster than alternatives, ensuring the API meets its strict low-latency requirements.
-Its powerful built-in regularization also makes it highly effective at handling the noisy features present in the dataset.

-3.  **The Reranker:** A rule-based module provides a crucial final layer of business logic.
-It scans user comments for high-intent keywords ("urgent", "schedule a call") and negative keywords ("just browsing", "too expensive") to make a final adjustment to the score.
-This hybrid approach—combining statistical patterns with explicit user intent—creates a final score that is both more accurate and more interpretable.
+2.  **Stage 2: Automated Feature Selection (`SelectFromModel`)** This is the most critical stage for this project.
+The dataset contains many "noisy" features that can confuse a model and hurt its precision.
+To solve this, a `RandomForestClassifier` is first used to evaluate the predictive power of every feature.
+Then, `SelectFromModel` **automatically discards the weaker, low-signal features**.
+This forces the final classifier to train *only* on the most valuable information, a key strategy for improving performance on complex, real-world data.

+3.  **Stage 3: Weighted Ensemble Classifier (`VotingClassifier`)** The final prediction is not made by one model, but by three diverse models working together.
+The ensemble combines the predictions of:
+    -   A **Logistic Regression** model (for a stable, linear baseline).
+    -   A **Random Forest** model (to capture non-linear interactions).
+    -   A **Gradient Boosting** model (for high predictive power).
+    By taking a weighted average of their outputs, the `VotingClassifier` produces a final score that is more robust, reliable, and accurate than any single model could be on its own.

-## Challenges & Solutions
+## 🚀 Challenges & Solutions

 Building and deploying a full-stack ML application presents real-world challenges.
 Overcoming them was a key part of this project.